Kyle Tucker Player Props: Astros vs. Angels

-The Houston Astros, including Kyle Tucker (.200 batting average in his past 10 games), battle starter Reid Detmers and the Los Angeles Angels at Minute Maid Park, Thursday at 8:10 PM ET.
+The Houston Astros, including Kyle Tucker (.343 slugging percentage in past 10 games, including zero home run), take on starter Shohei Ohtani and the Los Angeles Angels at Minute Maid Park, Friday at 8:10 PM ET.

 Kyle Tucker Game Info & Props vs. the Angels